 - You will have some clarity and certainty about how your assets will be divided if you separate.

 - You can ensure that any children from a previous relationship are provided for appropriately.

 However, a BFA does not suit every individual.
 We consider your individual circumstances when advising you about whether or not to enter a BFA.
 As the separation lawyers Adelaide know and trust, we are here to guide you through your BFA matters.

-For further information please contact Michelle on 8362 6400 or email Michelle Crichton.
-Join our mailing list to receive updates and advice on current issues
+For further information about Binding Financial Agreements in Adelaide, please contact Michelle on 8362 6400 or email Michelle Crichton.
+And if you need help with your divorce property settlements (including doing a private sale) or need property and financial dispute resolution, please get in touch with our litigation lawyers or family dispute lawyers.
+Join our mailing list to receive updates and advice on current issues.